NinaRanns/papers/D3278R0-	Interaction between relocation and swap.md

 object at address `src` has ended."

 Many operations within the standard library are morally relocations, such as erase, insert (to do: add other examples), yet they are often implemented in terms of assignment.
-Swap, on the other hand, exchanges values of two existing objects, but can for a certain subset of types be implemented as a series of relocations.
+Swap, on the other hand, exchanges values of two existing objects, but can for a certain subset of types be implemented as a series of trivial relocations.
 It is important to note that swap, inherently, isn't a relocation.
-We do want to enable swap optimisations when we know that the relocation <!-- MG: I assume you meant "trivial relocation" or "memcpy" rather than relocation here. --> will do "the right thing".
+We do want to enable swap optimisations when we know that the trivial relocation will do "the right thing".

 To untangle the problem of relocation and swap, we will analyse both separately,